-If your website log file has always seemed like a bottomless silo of indecipherable data that just gets bigger and bigger, you could be missing out on crucial technical SEO value.
+If your server logs have always seemed like a bottomless silo of indecipherable data that just gets bigger and bigger, you could be missing out on crucial technical SEO value.

-This guide will help you to understand the value of log file analysis for SEO and how to go about it, to identify opportunities for web marketing campaigns and especially for search engine marketing.
+This guide will help you to understand the value of log file analysis for SEO and how to use it to identify opportunities for web marketing campaigns and search engine marketing.

 What is a log file?